ravendb/bootcamp/src/unit1/lesson1/README.md

 other online resources.

 ### Exercise: Running on the live demo instance

 Don’t want to download bits and bytes?
 No problem!

-Don’t want to download bits and bytes?
-No problem!
 Point your browser to our public demo at <http://live-test.ravendb.net>.